 Conversely, the full text search capability provided by Elasticsearch brings extreme flexibility to the process of identifying and returning critical data-values stored within Couchbase Server.

 Couchbase provides a suite of Software Development Kits that you can use, in conjunction with Elasticsearch interfaces, to manage these kinds of data-retrieval.

-Note that Elasticsearch clusters can be scaled independently of the Couchbase Server-clusters with which they work: this allows Elasticsearch search-performance to be appropriately resourced; and highly CPU-intensive searches thereby conducted, without any entailed impact on the performance of Couchbase Server reads or writes.
+Note that Elasticsearch clusters can be scaled independently of the Couchbase Server-clusters with which they work; which allows Elasticsearch search-performance to be appropriately resourced; and highly CPU-intensive searches thereby conducted, without any entailed impact on the performance of Couchbase Server reads or writes.

 The Elasticsearch Transport Plug-in provides the following:

 - Real-time replication: The plug-in transfers all new or modified Couchbase data to the Elasticsearch cluster as soon as the Couchbase Server has written that data to disk.
 This ensures that the Elasticsearch search-index is always current.

 - Topology-awareness: The plug-in handles any node-failures that might occur within either a Couchbase or an Elasticsearch cluster, and so keeps data constantly accessible.
 Data-replication from a Couchbase cluster always continues from its still-functioning nodes; with the data-items duly sent to Elasticsearch, and thereby made available to be searched on from currently available servers in the Elasticsearch cluster.

 - Network-failure recovery: The plug-in is aware both of what data has already been replicated from Couchbase Server, and of what data still needs to be replicated.
 If a network-failure interrupts data-transfer from a Couchbase Server-cluster, replication resumes for the remaining data, once the network issue is resolved.